Blackpool Enterprise Zone

 We're committed to maintaining and improving the network through our capital investment programme

-Engineers have commenced work on a project which will see £5m worth of upgrades carried out including a new primary substation built on Blackpool Airport.
+Engineers have commenced work on a project which will see some £7.5m worth of upgrades carried out including 5.6km of new 33,000-volt underground cable and a new primary substation built on Blackpool Airport.

 Lancashire County Council have identified the area located around Blackpool Airport as an Enterprise Zone, requiring an increased demand of 30MVA (MegaVolt-Amperes) to facilitate this strategic vision.

-The current infrastructure out of our Squires Gate primary substation, does not have the required capacity to enable this development and so we must reinforce the network to support this development.
+The current infrastructure out of our Squires Gate primary substation, does not have the required capacity and so we must reinforce the network to support this development.

-Completion of this project will safeguard the future needs of the Blackpool Airport Enterprise Zone.
+Completion of this project will safeguard the future needs of the Blackpool Airport Enterprise Zone and the significant economic growth it brings to the area.

-Phase one of the work commenced in January 2025 and requires underground cable ducting (what the cable sits in) to be installed in the surrounding Squires Gate area, including the use of a directional drill to protect the integrity of Blackpool's heritage tram lines.
-We’ve proactively reflected this in our plans to preserve the heritage lines, showcasing our care and expertise, using specialist equipment to do this.
+Phase one of the work commenced in 2024 and requires underground cable ducting (what the cable sits in) to be installed in the surrounding Squires Gate area, including the use of a directional drill to protect the integrity of Blackpool's heritage tram lines.
+We’ve proactively reflected this in our plans to preserve the heritage lines, showcasing our care and expertise, using specialist equipment to do this whilst also keeping the traffic moving.

-Phase two will see the construction of the substation on Blackpool Airport and will commence in spring 2026.
+Phase two will see the construction of a new primary substation on Blackpool Airport and will commence in spring 2026.

 This project supports the economic growth of the Blackpool region.

-• The project supports our commitment to reinforcing the network and futureproofing for increased demand from low carbon technologies
+- The project supports our commitment to reinforcing the network and futureproofing for increased demand from low carbon technologies and data centres

-• We are working closely with Lancashire County Council to coordinate work and minimise disruption
+- We are working closely with Blackpool & Fylde Council to coordinate work and minimise disruption

-• Traffic Management will be necessary but will be carefully planned and communicated in advance in collaboration with Lancashire County Council
+- Traffic Management will be necessary but will be carefully planned and communicated in advance in collaboration with Blackpool & Fylde Council

 Frequently asked questions